louismullie/open-nlp/README.md

 ###About

 This library provides high-level Ruby bindings to the Open NLP package, a Java machine learning toolkit for natural language processing (NLP).
+This gem is compatible with Ruby 1.9.2 and 1.9.3 as well as JRuby 1.7.1.

 ###Installing

-__Note: If you are running on MRI, this gem will use the Ruby-Java Bridge (Rjb), which currently does not support Java 7.
-Therefore, if you have installed Java 7, you should set your JAVA_HOME to point to your old Java 6 install before installing Rjb; for example, `export "JAVA_HOME=/usr/lib/jvm/java-6-openjdk/"`.__

 First, install the gem: `gem install open-nlp`.
 Then, individually download the appropriate models from the [open-nlp website](http://opennlp.sourceforge.net/models-1.5/) or just get [all English language models](louismullie.com/treat/open-nlp-english.zip) in one package (80 MB).